jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-25-Xamarin-Course-Player.md

 There are several approaches to setup the Xamarin development environment.
 I used Visual Studio + Mac as the choice and the first step is to pair them together.
 ![pair](/assets/xamarinplayer/pair.png "pair")
 There are two .Net projects in Visual Studio.
 'COL.Core' contains the common function and 'CoursePlayeriPhone' is the UI part for iOS.
-If you want, we can create a similar UI project for Android.
+If you want, you can create a similar UI project for Android.
 ![vs](/assets/xamarinplayer/vs.png "vs")
 Class diagram shows the design of this app based on Xamarin framework.
 ![framework](/assets/xamarinplayer/framework.png "framework")